 1971

-Nichols was granted authority to offer the Bachelor of Arts (BA), Bachelor of Science in Business Administration (BSBA) and Bachelor of Science in Public Administration.
-It also offered a new Educator Preparation Program.
+The College was granted authority by the Commonwealth of Massachusetts Board of Higher Education to grant the degrees of Bachelor of Arts, Bachelor of Science in Business Administration, and Bachelor of Science in Public Administration.

 1974

-Nichols first offers the degree of Master of Business Administration (MBA).
+Nichols was given authority to grant the degree of Master of Business Administration.

 1980